ppone/docs/guides/subscription-billing.md

 ### Subscriptions

 A subscription bills a customer for a fixed amount on regular intervals, according to the plan the customer is subscribed to.
 Subscription pricing is flexible on Invoiced with quantities, addons, discounts, and taxes supported.
-We also support customizable billing intervals and fixed-duration subscriptions.
+We also support many options to customize the subscription billing intervals.

+Although we use sane defaults, we also support many advanced subscription billing features that you might want to become familiar with.

 #### Trial Period